syncfusion-content/document-processing-docs/Document-Processing/installation/web-installer/how-to-install.md

 ---
 layout: post
-title: Installing Syncfusion FileFormats web installer - Syncfusion
+title: Installing Syncfusion Document Processing web installer - Syncfusion
-description: Learn here about how to install Syncfusion FileFormats web installer after downloading from our Syncfusion website.
+description: Learn here about how to install Syncfusion Document Processing web installer after downloading from our Syncfusion website.
-platform: file-formats
+platform: document-processing
 control: Installation and Deployment
 documentation: ug
 ---

-# Installing Syncfusion FileFormats web installer
+# Installing Syncfusion Document Processing web installer

 ## Overview

-For the Essential Studio FileFormats product, Syncfusion offers a Web Installer.
+For the Essential Studio Document Processing product, Syncfusion offers a Web Installer.
 This installer alleviates the burden of downloading a larger installer.
 You can simply download and run the online installer, which will be smaller in size and will download and install the Essential Studio products you have chosen.
 You can get the most recent version of Essential Studio Web Installer [here](https://www.syncfusion.com/downloads/latest-version).

 ## Installation

-The steps below show how to install Essential Studio FileFormats Web Installer.
+The steps below show how to install Essential Studio Document Processing Web Installer.

-1. Open the Syncfusion Essential Studio FileFormats Web Installer file from downloaded location by double-clicking it.
+1. Open the Syncfusion Essential Studio Document Processing Web Installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.

     ![Installer Extraction Wizard](images/Step-by-Step-Installation_img1.png)

     N> The installer wizard extracts the syncfusionessentialfileformatswebinstaller_{version}.exe dialog, which displays the package's unzip operation.

-2. The Syncfusion FileFormats Web Installer's welcome wizard will be displayed.
+2. The Syncfusion Document Processing Web Installer's welcome wizard will be displayed.
 Click the Next button.

     ![Welcome wizard](images/Step-by-Step-Installation_img2.png)